yli9mix/POLANJI/README.md

 Black box performance testing is really old school and modern performance tests nowadays rely heavily on server side observability, metrics, logging and traces.

-Assuming our hands are tight and let's simulate a situation that we only have `k6` client side metrics available.
+Assuming our hands are tied and let's simulate a situation that we only have `k6` client side metrics available.
 We also need to assume we keep an close eye on load generator health and everything is normal with regular resource utilization on the test runner side, ruling out client side issue.
 Let's focus on the p(95) of [k6 HTTP-specific built-in metrics](https://grafana.com/docs/k6/latest/using-k6/metrics/reference/#http), for both overall and individual API requests (test in this repo has individual per request sub-metrics triggered).

 Say during our stress/breakpoint test: